-11. After receiving the local ID of the U2N Remote UE, the U2N Relay UE sends the RRCSetupRequest message of the U2N Remote UE to gNB-DU.
+11. After receiving the local ID of the U2N Remote UE and the Uu Relay RLC channel(s) configuration and bearer mapping for relaying of U2N Remote UE’s SRB0, the U2N Relay UE sends the RRCSetupRequest message of the U2N Remote UE to gNB-DU.
 The local ID of the U2N Remote UE and RB ID for SRB0 are conveyed in the SRAP header